rocket2050/updated_jenkins/README.md

 The location at which the `jenkins-cli.jar` jarfile will be kept.
 This is used for communicating with Jenkins via the CLI.

-    jenkins_plugins:
-      - git
-      - sonar
-      - ssh

 Jenkins plugins to be installed automatically during provisioning.
 You can always install more plugins via the Jenkins UI at a later time, but this is helpful in getting things up and running more quickly.
+Jenkins plugins are defined in defaults.

 ## Dependencies